LSA Information Technology (LSA IT) provides computing support to units that are part of the College of Literature, Science, and the Arts.

-LSA IT provides second-tier support via its regional support teams, co-located at the 4 walk-in locations, as well as the Kraus Natural Science Building, the LSA Building, and the Modern Languages Building (MLB).
-Please note that there are no walk-in services at Kraus, LSA, or MLB.
+LSA IT provides second-tier support via its regional support teams, co-located at the 5 walk-in locations, as well as the LSA Building and the Modern Languages Building (MLB).
+Please note that there are no walk-in services at LSA or MLB.

 LSA IT also has two teams providing third-tier support college-wide:

 The Advocacy and Research Support (ARS) team provides personal attention to and a focus on a unit's Information Technology (IT) needs.
 ARS seeks to achieve this by providing units with an Advocate, a dedicated individual who operates alongside the myriad of IT support organizations that exist at the University.
 (If your unit does not currently have an Advocate, and is interested in receiving ARS services, please contact ARS interim team lead, Mark Montague, email@example.com.)